 a.
 Proof of admission to a leading university

-Applicants who do not meet the admission requirements listed above but can prove their eligibility for admission to a leading university (see above), may submit a request to the admissions committee (excluding universities that have a policy of “open admission” without competition).
+Applicants who do not meet the admission requirements listed above but can prove their eligibility for admission to a leading university (listed among the top 100 universities in the Shanghai ranking), may submit a request to the admissions committee (excluding universities that have a policy of “open admission” without competition).

 The committee will consider the applications based on the documents submitted and the level of competition in the requested department.

 Candidates may appeal a decision if they can base it on information that was not originally taken into account.
 Only appeals from candidates who submitted a formal application will be considered.
 A written appeal, together with all relevant documentation, must be sent directly to the Overseas Applicants Unit.
 The Admissions Committee is the final arbiter, and its decisions are not reversible.